-Our Esk’et Sqlelten design focuses on craftsmanship, cultural and artistic touches, and the feeling of space!
-We have sqlelten (salmon in Secwepemctsin language) shaped roof rafters that have inspired the carvings, handcrafted by Robert.
+The Esk’et Sqlelten tiny house focuses on craftsmanship, cultural and artistic touches, and the feeling of space.
+We have sqlelten (salmon in Secwepemctsin language) shaped roof rafters and carvings, handcrafted by Robert.
 The front door is a carved feature piece.
 The inside is open-concept, bright and airy, with lofts for sleeping areas, and generous windows that let in lots of natural light.
-We’ve put the vaulted ceiling in the area where you do the most standing: the kitchen.
-We feel that the intersecting, curved roof and barreling roof are both functional and beautiful, resulting in a spacious main sleeping loft.
+We’ve put the vaulted ceiling in the area where you do the most standing, the kitchen.
+The intersecting, curved roof is functional and results in a spacious main sleeping loft.

 “it’s not only a work of art, it’s a work of art that works!”

-When we first sat down to draw up this plan, we envisioned an open interior, with an uncluttered feel.
-We purposely understated the storage in exchange for an open and welcoming space, and design features like the spiralling ladder that help the space breathe.
-This serves the home well for short-term accomodations.
+When we sat down to draw up this plan, we envisioned an open interior, with an uncluttered feel.
+We understated the storage in exchange for an open and welcoming space, and design features like the spiralling ladder that help the space breathe.
+This serves the home well for short-term accommodations.

 Our tiny house has a total square footage of 280 sqft, including 2 lofts.
-The plans, available here, suggest building on a 24ft trailer.
-(Our first build is 20ft).
 The height and width are within legal road restrictions (8’6″wide, 13’6″high), so it can be hooked up to a truck and moved, without the need for wide load permits.
 The weight is under 10’000 lbs.

 The Esk’et Spiralling Ladder is our own design – DIY Plans are available available here, along with 2 Youtube video’s on the build process.